-The American Revolution was dramatic, dynamic, lofty, gritty, tenuous, and full of uncertainty – it was anything but dry and inevitable!
-Educators and students are invited to explore this rich and complicated era - and its connections to our world today - through hands-on and virtual encounters with objects, documents, stories and people both in the museum and online.
+The American Revolution was dramatic, dynamic, lofty, gritty, tenuous, and full of uncertainty — it was anything but dry and inevitable!
+Educators and students are invited to explore this rich and complicated era — and its connections to our world today — through in-person and virtual encounters with objects, documents, stories and people both in the museum and online.

 Field Trip Experiences

 The Museum’s flagship in-gallery experience Through Their Eyes invites young people to explore the major causes and events of the American Revolution through the eyes of the men, women and children who lived through it.
 As they study objects, documents and ideas, students consider questions such as: Who were the Revolutionaries?
 How revolutionary was the war?
 What kind of nation did the Revolution create?
 Through Their Eyes is suitable for grades 4-12, is led by highly trained Program Facilitators and can be adapted to suit different needs and abilities.

 We all know that George Washington, Thomas Jefferson, and Ben Franklin helped lead the American Revolution, but what about the everyday men, women and children who also helped create a new nation?

 In this 75-minute, facilitator led exploration of select museum galleries, students will work to see the Revolution through the lens of real people of the Revolutionary Era while moving through immersive environments and examining artifacts, documents and dramatic tableaus.